Surface Laptop 6

 The Surface Laptop 6, launched together with the Surface Pro 10, is a laptop device developed by Microsoft for its business customers.

-The Surface Laptop 6 was announced on March 22, 2024 alongside the Surface Pro 10.
-Both devices will be available for purchase on April 9, 2024, only for their business and commercial customers.
-Retail version of the device will be available for purchase some time in May, 2024.
+The Surface Laptop 6 was announced on March 22, 2024 alongside the Surface Pro 10, and both devices shipped and were available for purchase by business and commercial customers on April 9, 2024.
+Retail versions of the device became available later in 2024.